radiasoft/Zgoubi-Workshop/Tutorials/Tuesday/TutTu1/Ex-2-ESRF/readme.md

 ## ESRF

-We consider the ESRF lattice (rather old version), with dipoles, quadrupoles, sextupoles and RF cavity. compute and examine the Twiss parameters.
-We create a random initial bunch of electrons and track these through the machine several damping times.

-Calculate damping time and eqilibrium emittance and compare that to the theoretical expectations.

-The main Zgoubi file is `ESRF_18GeV.dat`.
-This has an `include` statement with the file `ESRF_18GeV_Twiss.inc`.
+Exercise 2a:  Calculate the linear parameters in the ESRF lattice and also how to plot twiss functions around the ring

+Exercise 2b:  Understand how to tinclude twiss zogubi file into another zgoubi file to use for tracking.
+Examine CAVITE settings and track several sets of initial conditions and observe evolution to equilibrium.